aaaaayushh/cf_ai_privote/PROMPTS.md

 - Help me debug this "Export to Markdown" feature, it's not working as expected. @privote-desktop.
 - can you refactor @renderer so it follows best practices?
 Split up the code into smaller files, and make the functions modular.
 Focus on the css please.
 - Can you add a "pause recording" option when the recording is in progress, and a confirmation dialog when the user wants to stop the recording?

-#### Blackhole Setup

-- I need to set up a multi-output device to route meeting audio to both my speakers and BlackHole, so that Privote can capture the audio and transcribe it.
-Write down the steps for this process in @README.md.
+- Can you add a "download model" button to the settings page, so that the user can download a model from the internet?
+The model will be downloaded to the @models directory.
+Setup a model switcher in the settings page as well.

 #### Documentation

 - Combine the scattered notes in the readmes across this project into a single, cohesive @README.md.
-Properly highlight the steps for the user to setup whisper, the worker, and Blackhole.
+Properly highlight the steps for the user to setup whisper and the worker.
 Clearly define the steps for securing the worker with an API key.